Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Distribution Visualization
 • Customization and Styling

-"Matplotlib" is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+<h2>"Matplotlib" is a comprehensive library for creating static, animated, and interactive</h2>
+visualizations in Python.
 • Basic Plots
 • Customization and Styling